WenbinWu2001/ExprNet/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example where we study gene expression profile on a network.

-Suppose we want to characterize the differential expression behavior of a biological process <GO:0006306> *DNA_methylation* between two cancers, LGG and GBM, on an example gene regulatory network.
+We want to characterize the differential expression behavior of a biological process <GO:0006306> *DNA_methylation* between two cancers, LGG and GBM, on an example gene regulatory network.

 Now we import the example network and plot it.
 Each vertex stands for a